|Sponsor||Rep. Coble, Howard|

 |Date||December 3, 2013 (113th Congress, 1st Session)|

 |Staff Contact||David Smentek|

-On Tuesday, November 12, 2013, the House will consider H.R.
-2871, a bill to Amend Title 28, United States Code, to Modify the Composition of the Southern Judicial District of Mississippi to Improve Judicial Efficiency, and for other purposes, under a suspension of the rules.
-The bill was introduced on July 31, 2013, by Rep. Howard Coble (R-NC) and referred to the Committee on the Judiciary, which ordered the bill reported by voice vote.
+On Tuesday, December 3, 2013, the House will consider H.R.
+3626, a bill to Extend the Undetectable Firearms Act of 1988 for 10 Years, under a suspension of the rules.
+The bill was introduced by Rep. Howard Coble (R-NC) on December 2, 2013 and referred to the Committee on the Judiciary.

 For questions or further information contact the GOP Conference at 5-5107.